IowaState-AutonomousSystemsLab/TRELPy/README.md

 ## Setup
-The setup to run the complete pipeline is more complex (dataset -> inference -> TRELPy -> Probabilistic Model Checking) than the one for running `tutorial.ipynb`.
+The setup to run the complete pipeline is more complex (dataset -> inference -> TRELPy -> Probabilistic Model Checking) than the one for running `tutorial.ipynb` (download inference results -> TRELPy).

 We are in the process of developing a Docker container for these dependencies.
 Check back here to see updates.

+### System Requirements for TRELPy
+- OS: Ubuntu (Has been tested to work on Ubuntu 20.04)
+- Computer with GPU to run inference

 ### Setup for `tutorial.ipynb`
 The dependencies required to run the ipynb can be installed through the following commands.